hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 i.e. it is a 'derived table', whereas normal view runs its queries when you query the view.

 I would argue that using a materialized view is better than using persistent subtables.
-Materialized view clearly indicates that is is read only and can be refreshed with one command.
+Materialized view clearly indicates that is read only and can be refreshed with one command.

 On the other hand, you might have good reasons to use subtables, e.g.,  for compatibility with exporters to other systems or to make sure that your code lives somewhere else and not in the database.